 After School Program

-Club, Class and Team-Based Service
+Club, Class, and Team-Based Service

-Our students are eager partners in class, clubs or team groups.
+Our students are eager partners in class, clubs and team groups.
 Offering skill sessions to local athletes or language support to immigrants in New Bedford allows us to share our skills with others while learning more about the reality faced by members of our communities.
 These collaborations allow us to learn from each other.

 Each year the full Tabor community participates in a fall and a spring morning of service.
-In the fall, we partner with as many as 50 different organizations to to assist with a multitude of projects that support Southcoast organizations and their community outreach initiatives, ranging from environmental stewardship to youth education to food pantries.
+In the fall, we partner with as many as 50 different organizations to assist with a multitude of projects that support Southcoast organizations and their community outreach initiatives, ranging from environmental stewardship to youth education to food pantries.
 In the spring students and faculty partner with the Special Olympics of Massachusetts to enjoy School Day Games, a fun and inclusive day of activities featuring all the elements of a traditional Special Olympics event.